Facebook Pixel Featured Blog Archives - Mortgage Broker in Scottsdale Offers Bank Statement Loans

 • Points and fees: You can negotiate lower points and fees.

-• Loan term: If you’re struggling to make the monthly payment on a 15-year fixed-rate mortgage, you can negotiate a longer loan term to reduce your monthly payment.
+• Loan term: If you’re struggling to make the monthly payment on a 15-year fixed-rate mortgage, you can negotiate a longer loan term.
+To reduce your monthly payment.

-It’s important to remember that not all lenders are willing to negotiate, so be prepared to shop around if you’re not satisfied with the terms offered by your lender.
+It’s important to remember that not all lenders are willing to negotiate.
+So be prepared to shop around if you’re not satisfied with the terms offered by your lender.

 Step 4: Close Your Loan

 Once you’ve negotiated the terms of your loan, it’s time to close the loan.
-Here are the critical steps in the closing process:

 • Review the Closing Disclosure.